 The following example shows how a message sent to the virtual destination MY.QUEUE will be forwarded to FOO and BAR if the selectors match

-Here is an example of how to do that:
+Here is an example of how to exclude virtual topic consumer queues: